Psykotikism/Mutant_Tanks/INFORMATION.md

 		}
 		"Boss"
 		{
+			// The base Mutant Tank type of the boss.
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".
+			// Note: This setting is only required for the boss' evolution stages, not its base form.
+			// Note: The value of this setting is used to track the boss across its evolution stages.
+			// --
+			// 0: OFF
+			// 1-500: ON, the base Mutant Tank type of the boss.
+			"Boss Base Type"			"0"

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".
 			// Note: The values will be added to the boss's new health on every new stage.